heckj/Experiment439/README.md

 # Experiment439

-An experiment in creating the SceneKit structures (SCNNodes, primarily) to provide visualizations of data.
-The idea being to take some of the visualization concepts of D3 and kick them up into 3D structures, providing a means to update the data, interact with it, and generally provide "useful" data visualization tooling.
+An experiment in creating useful 3D visualizations using Apple's SceneKit.
+The visualizations are aimed at general data visualization, similiar to charts and graphs, and taking quite a bit of inspiration from D3.
+The resulting SceneKit files are aimed at being animatable, dynamic, and interactive, depending on the visualization.

-The experiment is inspired by D3 and other charting libraries (such as IOSCharts) to provide the tooling to create visualizations in a meaningful, useful, and easy-to-use way.
+The experiment is partially about the visualizations, and partially to work out an effect API for a 3D visualization toolkit, inspired by D3 and other charting libraries (such as IOSCharts).

 ## build and dev tooling